 - Assistant/Associate Residency Director

-- Department Head at a small/medium sized MTF
+- Department Head (DH) is a small/medium military treatment facility (MTF)

 - Residency Director